Ahnuh Hayes

 Salli Pung

-Since 2016, Salli has served as the Michigan State Long Term Care Ombudsman.
-Salli brings over 35 years of long term care experience to this role.
-For 13 years, she served as the Nursing Facility Relocation Coordinator at the Michigan Department of Health and Human Services where she oversaw nursing home closures and ensured that residents were protected and empowered in the relocation process.
-She also served as the Program Manager for MI Health Link, Michigan's financial alignment demonstration for people eligible for both Medicare and Medicaid while at MDHHS.
-She previously served as the Senior Program Manager at the Center for Long Term Care at the Michigan Public Health Institute and Director of Education and Shared Services at the Michigan Association of Homes and Services for the Aging (now LeadingAge).
-She began her career in long term care when she served as a direct care worker in a nursing home during college.
+Salli (she/her) is the State Long Term Care Ombudsman.
+Salli brings over 30 years of experience to this position.
+Before joining MEJI in 2016, Salli served as the Nursing Facility Relocation Coordinator at the Michigan Department of Health and Human Services for 13 years.
+In that position, Salli coordinated nursing facility closures and ensured that residents were protected and empowered.
+Previously, Salli served as the Program Manager for MI Health Link, Senior Program Manager at the Center for Long Term Care at the Michigan Public Health Institute, and Director of Education and Shared Services at the Michigan Association of Homes and Services for the Aging (now called Leading Age).
+Salli began her career in this arena when she served as a nursing assistant in a nursing home during college.

 Shelby Coolbaugh